antonioken22/midi_gloves_app/README.md

 ## 🎹 About the Project

-**MIDI Gloves** is an innovative mobile application that transforms hand gestures into MIDI signals.
-Designed as a thesis project, it allows musicians and performers to control digital audio workstations (DAWs) wirelessly using custom-built sensor gloves.
+**MIDI Gloves** is an innovative mobile application that transforms hand gestures into music notes.
+Designed as a thesis project, it allows musicians and performers to produce high quality sounds wirelessly using their custom-built sensor gloves.

-The app serves as the central hub, bridging the physical gloves with your music production software via Bluetooth Low Energy (BLE).

 ## ✨ Key Features